Safety Advisory Group

 Why notify the Safety Advisory Group of an event?

-The SAG is not compulsory but it is always recommended to make contact if you are planning an event that involves a large number of spectators, road closures, excessive noise, etc. This is an informal process where you will be provided with guidance for your event and associated required documentation.
+Whilst the SAG is not compulsory it is always recommended to make contact if you are planning an event particularly that involves anticipated large numbers of spectators, road closures (however minor), potentially excessive noise, etc. The SAG will support event organiser/s to plan an event to mitigate any risks and input from the council and blue light services are invaluable.

 Where appropriate the SAG will draw the organisers' attention to any potential omissions, amendments or improvements where urgent action is considered to be warranted.
 The aim is to provide organisers with feedback on event proposals at an early stage so there is plenty of time for any significant areas of concern to be addressed.